warpem/warp/docs/reference/warptools/api/tilt_series.md

 --dont_normalize          Don't normalize the tilt images

---dont_mask               Don't apply a mask to each tilt image if available; ma
+--dont_mask               Don't apply a mask to each tilt image if available; ot
-                          sked areas will be filled with Gaussian noise
+                          herwise, masked areas will be filled with Gaussian noi se

 --dont_overwrite          Don't overwrite existing tomograms in output directory